-Rambo Talabong covers security, crime, and the city of Manila for Rappler.
+Rambo Talabong covers the House of Representatives and local governments for Rappler.
+Prior to this, he covered security and crime.
 In 2019, he became one of the youngest Filipino journalists to be chosen as a Jaime V. Ongpin Fellow for his reporting on President Rodrigo Duterte’s war on drugs.
+In 2021, he was selected as a journalism fellow by the Fellowships at Auschwitz for the Study of Professional Ethics.

 Even before completing his communication degree at the Ateneo de Manila University in 2017, he researched for Rappler’s multi-awarded “Impunity” series, which uncovered police abuses in the enforcement of the Duterte administration’s anti-drug campaign in Metro Manila’s poorest communities.